GaelL42/boss_voicer/README.md

 -Chaos Fanatic (talks every 2 ticks!)
 -Crazy Archaeologist (talks every 3 ticks!)
 -Deranged Archaeologist (talks every 3 ticks!)

+I have also not voiced Quest Bosses like Glod or the Fragment of Seren,
+due to plugin size limits (see the footnote about sound quality).
+If this plugin gets approved, I might make a separate "Quest Boss Voicer" plugin.

-The dialogue lines voiced are as follows...
+The dialogue lines voiced in this proposed plugin are as follows...

 # General Graardor dialogue
 Split their skulls!